TownLake/blog-samrhea-legacy/content/posts/2024/2024-06-11-eot-dst/index.md

 The other, nuclear, option to creating a calendar as a parent is to just eliminate the biggest time block - work.

-I am very lucky - I don’t need to work anymore.
-Sure, I am not going to turn down more money but being in the right place at the right time over the last 12 years has put me in a position where I could comfortably live off of my savings and support my family.
+I am very lucky - I don’t need to work anymore in order to survive or take care of my family.
+I am not wealthy in the sense that I could live a luxurious life with abandon.
+I just have enough money to pay the mortgage and buy groceries.
+I am not going to turn down more money but being in the right place at the right time over the last 12 years has put me in a position where I could consider a kind of lean retirement.

 Doing so would require reasonable lifestyle changes, mostly around my personal travel habits.
 My propensity to book business class airfare for long haul flights would come under new scrutiny.
 As would my guilty pleasure of staying in the nicest hotels in town.
-Though I’d gladly sit in Premium Economy and sleep at a Westin in exchange for more time with my family.
+Though I’d gladly dial that back in exchange for more time with my family.

 That isn’t the tradeoff, though.
 At least it isn’t for me.
 I want to work.
 I find it important for my own sense of purpose and community to have a healthy balance between my family, my community, and work that I find rewarding.
 I am fortunate enough to find what I do at the office to be something interesting and mission-oriented.
+I also do like the idea of earning more money to maintain a lifestyle and be able to give back to others.

 I also know that at some point my son is going to go to school.
 We are absolutely not homeschool people.
 Creches and daycares are popular in Lisbon and we would like him to start attending and being around other kids sooner than later.
 He’ll still need me in the mornings, but his days will be spent learning and playing with his neighborhood peers.